A Guide to the Compact 65 Aluminum Keyboard

 FN + WIN Lock / Unlock Windows key (long press 3s: toggle Mac / Win mode)

-FN + BACKSPACE Factory reset (hold 5 seconds)
+FN + BACKSPACE (hold 5s) Factory Reset

 Mac Compatibility